dnmvisser/nagios_check_time_by_http_date/README.md

 optional arguments:
   -h, --help            show this help message and exit --url URL, -u URL     the URL to check
+  --useragent USERAGENT, -a USERAGENT
-  --warn WARN, -w WARN  Offset to result in warning (seconds, default 180) --crit CRIT, -c CRIT  Offset to result in critical (seconds, default 300) --timeout TIMEOUT, -t TIMEOUT
+                        the User-Agent string to use --warn WARN, -w WARN  Offset to result in warning (seconds, default 180) --crit CRIT, -c CRIT  Offset to result in critical (seconds, default 300) --timeout TIMEOUT, -t TIMEOUT